 Did you ever hear about Mount Robson National Park ?
 When you think of the Canadian Rockies, do you often hear about this park or do you just hear of Banff, Lake Louise & Jasper ?
 Maybe you hear about Yoho National Park and its fantastic Emerald Lake.
 Personally no one really told me about Mount Robson and I don’t get why.
 Because it’s a magnificent park.

 Our experience in Mount Robson was unexpected and incredible.
-We were coming from the East (coming back from Prince Rupert on the east coast) and got captivated and stunned by the beauty of the Mount and its surrounding wilderness.
+We were coming from the West (coming back from Prince Rupert on the coast) and got captivated and stunned by the beauty of the Mount and its surrounding wilderness.
 Today, I’ll talk to you about the hike we did on Berg Lake trail and I’ll give you a few tips so you can enjoy your time in Mount Robson a little better than we did by being prepared!

 When we saw Mount Robson, we didn’t have any plan to stay there and were transiting towards Jasper.
 What a mistake it would have been.
 The second we laid eyes on the Mount itself, it made total sense to sleep close to it and go explore by foot the day after.
 Having no network in the area, we stopped at the Visitor Center and asked about available hikes.
 Only one was really appealing to us and was 19kms each way all the way up Berg Lake.
 If you’re in the area you should absolutely do this hike and go all the way at the end.